 In the second quarter of 2007, based on the recommendation of management, the Compensation Committee engaged W.T.
 Haigh & Company, Inc., or W.T.
 Haigh, as our compensation consultant.
 W.T.
 Haigh was engaged to review all aspects of our executive compensation.
-We used the information we obtained from W.T.
-Haigh to revise our cash bonus policy and implement policies that were applied in determining equity compensation in February 2008 and for benchmarking compensation for performance during fiscal year 2008.
+W.T.
+Haigh's engagement has continued for subsequent years and remains in effect today.
+We have used the information we obtained from W.T.
+Haigh to revise our cash bonus policy and implement policies that were applied in determining equity compensation in February 2008 and in fiscal year 2009 and for benchmarking compensation for performance during fiscal years 2008 and 2009.